WHAT WE'RE WORKING ON

 INVESTIGATION OF THE ROLE OF SOMATOSTATIN NEURONS IN ALCOHOL CONSUMPTION

-FUNDED BY NARSAD YOUNG INVESTIGATOR GRANT (BRAIN AND BEHAVIOR RESEARCH FOUNDATION) & THE SOCIAL SCIENCE RESEARCH INSTITUTE (PENN STATE)
+FUNDED BY THE NATIONAL INSTITUTE ON ALCOHOL ABUSE AND ALCOHOLISM, NARSAD YOUNG INVESTIGATOR GRANT (BRAIN AND BEHAVIOR RESEARCH FOUNDATION) & THE SOCIAL SCIENCE RESEARCH INSTITUTE (PENN STATE)

 Alcoholism and major depressive disorder (MDD) are highly comorbid disorders, both of which are major health and social concerns—costing the US a combined $300 billion each year.
 Homeostatic perturbations in neuronal systems are thought to underlie both alcoholism and MDD, and interestingly, important sex differences are seen in both diseases, with women being more likely to suffer depression and more likely to suffer from the negative long-term consequences of drinking.